Authored by Paul Dillon, Mark Heroux, Michelle Hobbs and Michael Wronsky

 Planning consideration: Consider having the partners form another entity to act as the partnership representative in case of an audit.
 This could provide partners’ input into the decision of the partnership representative.

 ASC 740 implications

-Partnerships are well-advised to consider the changes imposed by the new audit regulations, and review and make changes to operating and other agreements before the start of 2018.
+Partnerships should consider the changes imposed by the new audit regulations and review and make changes to operating and other agreements before the start of 2018.
 Do not wait until December to get your partnership agreements modified.
-Let all partners know the rules of the game that apply beginning January 1, 2018.
-Current and prospective partners will want to know exactly how partnerships plan to address the new rules.
-Take note, even the smallest family partnerships should at least amend their partnership agreements to identify the partnership representative.
+Let all partners know the rules of the game that apply beginning Jan.
+1, 2018.

 For more information on this topic, or to learn how Baker Tilly specialists can help, contact our team.

 The information provided here is of a general nature and is not intended to address the specific circumstances of any individual or entity.
 In specific circumstances, the services of a professional should be sought.
 Tax information, if any, contained in this communication was not intended or written to be used by any person for the purpose of avoiding penalties, nor should such information be construed as an opinion upon which any person may rely.
 The intended recipients of this communication and any attachments are not subject to any limitation on the disclosure of the tax treatment or tax structure of any transaction or matter that is the subject of this communication and any attachments.